njlr/seq/README.md

  * A chain of array functions creates a new array at every stage: the operations are not lazy.
  * [lodash](https://lodash.com/) and [friends](https://github.com/jussi-kalliokoski/trine) require either a wrapper object or binding for chaining calls.
 We use the [pipeline operator](https://github.com/babel/babel/tree/master/packages/babel-plugin-proposal-pipeline-operator) (`|>`) to achieve this at compile-time!
  * This package is a good citizen.
 It has no dependencies and does not mutate any global objects.
+ * The code is simple.
+You can review the whole thing in about an hour.

 ## Demo